shawnferry/HOL7712-gitbook/simple-node-classification.md

 ## Reviewing the manifest

-Below review of the site.pp for Eaxmple 6.
-Some repetetive sections and resources will not be explored in depth.
+Below review of the site.pp for Example 6.
+Some repetitive sections and resources will not be explored in depth.

 ### Set variables from hiera data

-Using an external datasource allows us to extract configurartion from code.
+Using an external datasource allows us to extract configuration from code.

 ```ruby
 $lab_pkg = hiera('lab::pkg',undef)